Nursing - Associate Degree

 - You can begin this program in the fall or spring semester.

-- You will need to petition to the Nursing program in order to begin core courses.
+- You will need to petition to the Nursing program and complete a background check in order to begin core courses.

 How This Program Is Offered